automl/DACBench/docs/source/benchmarks.rst

 .. role:: python(code)
     :language: python

-DACBench currently contains six benchmarks:
+DACBench contains a range of benchmarks in different categories and from different domains.
+There is a range of highly configurable, cheap to run benchmarks that often also include a ground truth solution.
+We recommend using these as an introduction to DAC, to verify new algorithms and to generate detailed insights.
+They are both based on artificial functions and real algorithms:

-* Sigmoid toy benchmark:
+* Sigmoid (Artificial Benchmark):
   Sigmoid function approximation in multiple dimensions.
-* Luby toy benchmark:
+* Luby (Artificial Benchmark):
   Learning the Luby sequence.
+* ToySGD (Artificial Benchmark):
+  Controlling the learning rate in gradient descent.
+* Geometric (Artificial Benchmark):
+  Approximating several functions at once.
+* Toy version of the FastDownward benchmark:
+  Heuristic selection for the FastDownward Planner with ground truth.
+* Theory benchmark with ground truth:
+  RLS algorithm on the LeadingOnes problem.

+Beyond these smaller scale problems we know a lot about, DACBench also contains less interpretable algorithms with larger scopes.
+These are oftentimes noisier, harder to debug and more costly to run and thus present a real challenge for DAC algorithms:

-* FastDownward:
+* FastDownward benchmark:
-  Heuristic selection for the FastDownward Planner.
+  Heuristic selection for the FastDownward Planner on competition tasks.
 * CMA-ES:
   Step-size adpation for CMA-ES.
-* ModEA:
+* ModCMA:
   Selection of Algorithm Components for EAs.
 * SGD-DL:
-  Learning rate adaption for a small neural network.
+  Learning rate adaption for neural networks.

-Our benchmarks are based on OpenAI's gym interface.
+Our benchmarks are based on OpenAI's gym interface for Reinforcement Learning.
 That means to run a benchmark, you need to create an environment of that benchmark to then interact with it.
-We include of this interaction between environment and DAC methods in our GitHub repository.
+We include examples of this interaction between environment and DAC methods in our GitHub repository.

-All of the benchmarks have a standardized version that should be used by default.
 To instantiate a benchmark environment, run:

 .. code-block:: python

     from dacbench.benchmarks import SigmoidBenchmark
     bench = SigmoidBenchmark()
-    benchmark_env = bench.get_benchmark()
+    benchmark_env = bench.get_environment()

 .. automodule:: dacbench.benchmarks
     :members: